Serpent seed: Unification Church

 The Unification Church has taught a version of the serpent seed doctrine since at least 1961.
-Sun Myung Moon taught that the Fall of Man occurred when Eve was sexually seduced by Satan, and since then, the human bloodline has been contaminated.
+Sun Myung Moon taught the belief that the Fall of Man occurred when Eve was sexually seduced by Satan, and since then, the human bloodline has been contaminated.
 Moon believed that both Cain and Abel were physically descended from Adam and Eve, but taught that "Cain is in the position of Satan's son".
 Moon referred to secular society and religious people outside of the Unification Church as "Cain people".
 Members of the Unification Church believe that through their Holy Marriage Blessing Ceremony, married couples are removed from the lineage of Adam and Eve and grafted into God's sinless lineage as the adopted children of their new Adam: Sun Myung Moon.
 The first of these ceremonies occurred in 1961.

 Adam and Eve fell by the sin of illicit love, a transgression that violated God's ideal of true love.
 Prior to the fall, when they were constrained by the commandment [not to eat the fruit], Adam and Eve were in an imperfect state, that is, in their growing period.
 The archangel Lucifer, symbolized by the serpent, tempted Eve, and she spiritually fell with him.
 She then tempted Adam to eat the fruit before the time was ripe, and they fell physically. ...
 By this principle, God divided fallen Adam and Eve into two through their two children.
 Cain represented Satan, and Abel represented sinless Adam.
 Hence God placed Abel, the second son, in the internal position.
 Abel represented the second love between Adam and Eve, which contained fewer evil elements, while Cain was the fruit of the first love.
 God took Abel because Adam and Eve's relationship was more principled than the first relationship between Eve and the archangel. ...
 The religious people whom God has blessed take the role of Abel, while the secular people who do not know God and may have grudges against religion are in the role of Cain.